Lionsberg/lionsberg-wiki/Personal Planning Tool.md

 3. Develop a [[Work Breakdown Structure (WBS)]]: Break down your goals into smaller, manageable components and develop a WBS that outlines the scope of work for each component.

-4. Define [[Milestones]]: Identify roughly five top-level milestones that lie between your current Reality and future Vision in each [[Feature of Work]].
+4. Define [[Milestones]]: Identify roughly five top-level milestones that lie between your current Reality and future Vision in each [[Features of Work]].

 5. Define [[Action Steps]]: Determine the specific action steps required to reach each milestone, taking into account the durations and resource requirements for each step.